184.108.40.206 Keeping records of PPL funding amounts received & PLP paid

-- the PPL funding amounts received by the employer for the person and the PPL days for which the funding amounts were paid to the employer, and
+- the PPL funding amounts received by the employer for the person and the PPL days and/or flexible PPL days for which the funding amounts were paid to the person, and

-- the gross amount of each PLP payment paid to the person and a statement identifying the PPL payment as PLP, and
+- the date each PPL payment was paid to the person and the period to which it relates, and the gross amount of each PLP payment paid to the person and a statement identifying the payment as PLP, and

-- if no other payments were made by the employer to the person for the period, the net amount of the payment and the amount of income tax withheld from the payment, and
+- if no other payments were made by the employer to the person on that day for the period, the net amount of the payment and the amount of income tax withheld from the payment, and

-- if other payments were made by the employer to the person for the period, the total net amount paid to the person for the period and the total amount of income tax withheld from the total gross amount, and
+- if other payments were made by the employer to the person on that day for the period, the total net amount paid to the person for the period and the total amount of income tax withheld from the total gross amount, and

-- the total amount deducted from each instalment paid to the person that relate to deductions authorised by the person and deductions relating to child support.
+- the total amount deducted from each PPL payment to the person that relate to deductions authorised by the person and deductions relating to child support.

 To satisfy the requirements in relation to PPL funding amounts, employers may keep records of the payment advices they receive from Centrelink with each payment of PPL funding amounts that are transferred from Centrelink to the employer's bank account.